 I understand I am able to withdraw all of my information until <<insert date>>

-I understand that taking part in this study is voluntary (my choice) and that I may withdraw from the testing at any time and this will in no way affect my future health care.
+I understand that taking part in this study is voluntary (my choice) and that I may withdraw from participating at any time and this will in no way affect my future health care.

 I understand that my participation in this study is confidential and that no material which could identify me will be used in any reports on this study.